Punjabi Christians: Culture

 According to Selva J. Raj, the Punjabi Christian identity is an amalgamation of the Christian faith along with an ethnic affinity for the culture of Punjab, which includes the Punjabi language, Punjabi cuisine, the various customs and traditions of Punjab, and the way of life of the Punjabi people in general.

-As a result of living close to Punjabis of other faiths for generations, there have been notable cross-cultural influences; the Urdu language for instance, partly due to its evolution under Muslim presence in Punjab and otherwise due to its official adoption by the British Raj later on, features heavily in the theology and literature of Punjabi Christians.
+As a result of living close to Punjabis of other faiths for generations, there have been notable cross-cultural influences; the Urdu language for instance features heavily in the theology and literature of Punjabi Christians.
 The earliest Christian scriptures which were published by British missionaries in the Punjab included those written in Roman Urdu.

 Geographical distribution

 Pakistan

 As of 1981, Lahore was the city with the largest Christian population in Pakistan, numbering over 200,000.
 The cities of Faisalabad, Sialkot and Sheikhupura are home to sizable communities.
-In rural Punjab, many Christians belong to the Dalit Christian community, specifically the chuhra community, whose ancestors had converted to Christianity from Hinduism during the colonial era to escape a discriminatory caste system in which they were regarded untouchables.
-According to Dawn, compared to the more affluent Pakistani Christian communities of Anglo-Indians and Goan Catholics, who at the time of independence lived in the major cities, were proficient in English, and maintained upper-class British cultural mannerisms, the chuhras reflected the lower socioeconomic end of Pakistan; they were predominately labourers and peasants who were unskilled, did not own land, were neither highly educated or wealthy, and lived in the villages of central Punjab.
+In rural Punjab, many Christians belong to the Dalit Christian community, specifically the Chuhra community, whose ancestors had converted to Christianity from Hinduism during the colonial era to escape a discriminatory caste system in which they were regarded untouchables.
+According to Dawn, compared to the more affluent Pakistani Christian communities of Anglo-Indians and Goan Catholics, who at the time of independence lived in the major cities, were proficient in English, and maintained upper-class British cultural mannerisms, the Chuhras reflected the lower socioeconomic end of Pakistan; they were predominately labourers and peasants who were unskilled, did not own land, were neither highly educated or wealthy, and lived in the villages of central Punjab.
 Despite having embraced Christianity, they still faced discrimination at some level due to their caste, skin colour, and economic status.
-Peter C. Phan states that these chuhras form the vast majority of Pakistani Christians.
+Peter C. Phan states that these Chuhras form the vast majority of Pakistani Christians.
 There continue to be several Christian-majority villages and settlements throughout Pakistani Punjab, such as Clarkabad and Martinpur.
 The Christians belonging to the lower-income strata of Pakistani society face a number of social and economic issues, such as bonded labour.
 Because of their impoverishment, many of them are forced to work in menial labour jobs, such as cleaners and sweepers; in Punjab alone, an estimated 80 percent of all sanitation workers belong to the Christian community.
 As a result of urbanisation, employment-driven migration into larger cities and greater educational opportunities, an increasing number of Punjabi Christians have been able to gain a college education and acquire socially respectable positions in recent times.